1. he/she has read these Booking Conditions and has the authority to and does agree to be bound by them;

 Important Note: Certain arrangements may not be amended after they have been confirmed and any alteration or cancellation could incur a cancellation charge of up to 100% of that part of the arrangements in addition to the charge above.

 You have the right to cancel your confirmed holiday before departure without paying a cancellation charge in the event of “unavoidable and extraordinary circumstances” occurring at your holiday destination or its immediate vicinity and significantly affecting the performance of the holiday or significantly affecting the transport arrangements to the destination.
 In these circumstances, we shall provide you with a full refund of the monies you have paid but we will not be liable to pay you any additional compensation.
 For the purposes of this clause, “unavoidable and extraordinary circumstances” means warfare, acts of terrorism, significant risks to human health such as the outbreak of serious disease at the travel destination or natural disasters such as floods, earthquakes or weather conditions which make it impossible to travel safely to the travel destination.
-Please note that your right to cancel in these circumstances will only apply where the Foreign and Commonwealth Office advises against travel to your destination or its immediate vicinity and our obligation to you will depend on whether your departure is classed as ‘imminent travel’ or ‘beyond imminent travel’, for further details on this please see below.
+Please note that your right to cancel in these circumstances will only apply where the Foreign, Commonwealth and Development Office (FCDO). advises against travel to your destination or its immediate vicinity and our obligation to you will depend on whether your departure is classed as ‘imminent travel’ or ‘beyond imminent travel’, for further details on this please see below.

 This clause 8 outlines the rights you have if you wish to cancel your booking.
 Please note that there is no automatic statutory right of cancellation under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (Directive 2011/EU)